Economics ~ SurviveTheChanges.com

 Those whose assets are in dollar based paper forms may suffer tremendous financial losses so rapidly that they would be unable to act in time to prevent it once a financial collapse or dollar devaluation hits.
 Banks may be closed and withdrawals from accounts restricted or frozen.
 Bonds, stocks and mutual funds may drop so fast that even acting rapidly to sell may result in a tremendous loss.

 The United States could become chaotic as food and energy prices soar with less than half the adult population working, increasing numbers of layoffs and unemployed, retirees becoming broke and the poor left penniless.
-Social unrest or breakdown may occur.
+Supermarket shelves could be empty with deliveries disrupted.